Mozambique travel advice

 Some districts of Cabo Delgado province - Avoid all travel

-Avoid all travel to the following districts of Cabo Delgado province due to ongoing insurgency by extremist forces:
+Avoid all travel to the following districts of Cabo Delgado province due to ongoing insurgency by militants:

 - Ancuabe